A phone is just a phone… until it’s not.

 Since SIP lines connect through the internet, they can provide long-distance calling for typically a fraction of a traditional long-distance calling plan.

-Their internet connection also enables a variety of communication methods and features that a traditional phone line cannot match.
-Unified communication is the idea of unifying all your means of communication, both internally between employees, and externally to customers and suppliers.
+Their internet connection also enables a variety of unified communication methods and features that a traditional phone line cannot match.
+Unified communication is the idea of unifying all your means of communication, both internally between employees, and externally to customers and suppliers into a single unified solution.

 By using a phone system that leverages SIP lines rather than traditional phone lines, you can unify all your communications within one system, be they voice, video or text-based communications.